 For each commercial conveyancing transaction in Taffs Well it is crucial to investigate the adoption status of roads surrounding a site.
 Failure to identify developments where adoption procedures have not been dealt with adequately could result in delays to Taffs Well commercial conveyancing transactions as well as pose a risk to future intentions for the site.
 These searches are not ordered for residential conveyancing in Taffs Well.

 Over the last few months I have been searching for a leasehold apartment up to £195,000 and identified one round the corner in Taffs Well I like with a park and railway links in the vicinity, however it's only got 49 remaining years left on the lease.
 There is not much else in Taffs Well in this price bracket, so just wondered if I would be making a mistake buying a short lease?

 If you require a home loan the remaining unexpired lease term will likely be an issue.
 Reduce the offer by the anticipated lease extension will cost if not already taken into account.
 If the existing owner has owned the property for at least 2 years you can request that they start the process of the extension and then assign it to you.
 An additional ninety years can be extended on to the current lease and have £0 ground rent by law.
 You should speak to your conveyancing solicitor regarding this.

-In my capacity as executor for the will of my grandfather I am disposing of a residence in Swansea but I am based in Taffs Well.
-My solicitor (who is 300 miles from mehas requested that I sign a statutory declaration ahead of the transaction finalising.
-Could you suggest a conveyancing lawyer in Taffs Well who can witness this legal document for me?
+In my capacity as executor for the will of my grandfather I am disposing of a property in Neath but live in Taffs Well.
+My lawyer (based 235 kilometers from mehas requested that I sign a statutory declaration prior to completion.
+Can you recommend a conveyancing solicitor in Taffs Well to attest and place their company stamp on the document?

-Technically speaking you are not likely to need to have the documents witnessed by a conveyancing solicitor.
-Ordinarily or notary public or qualified solicitor will be fine regardless of whether they are located in Taffs Well
+strictly speaking you are not likely to need to have the documents attested by a conveyancing solicitor.
+Ordinarily or notary public or qualified solicitor will do regardless of whether they are located in Taffs Well